 Office Hours and Contact Information

-The Religious School staff can be reached through the synagogue office at 914-834-6120.
-The synagogue is open from 9 am to 6 pm Mondays – Thursdays and the phone will also be answered on Sunday mornings when Religious School is in session.
+The KESHER Education staff can be reached through the synagogue office at 914-834-6120.
+The synagogue is open from 9 am – 5:30 pm Mondays – Thursdays and 9 am – 4 pm on Fridays.
+The phone will also be answered on Sunday mornings when Religious School is in session.

 The Religious School will communicate with you through a newsletter and through direct email which will keep you updated about special events, information and opportunities for your family.
-Please make sure that the office has your correct email on file.
-If you are not receiving the emails through Constant Contact, please contact Mia Shapiro at MShapiro@larchmonttemple.org who can help you re-subscribe to the list.
+Please make sure that your correct email has been updated in your shulcloud account.
+If you are not receiving the emails, please contact Mia Shapiro.

 School Closings and Emergency Procedures